Madek/madek-webapp-node-modules/@videojs/http-streaming/README.md

 See [our troubleshooting guide](/docs/troubleshooting.md)

 ## Talk to us
-Drop by our slack channel (#playback) on the [Video.js slack][slack-link].
+Drop by the [Video.js slack][slack-link].

 ## Getting Started
-This library is included in video.js 7 by default, if you are using an older version of video.js then get a copy of [videojs-http-streaming](#installation) and include it in your page along with video.js:
+This library is included in Video.js 7 by default.

+**Only if need a specific combination of versions of Video.js and VHS** you can get a copy of [videojs-http-streaming](#installation) and include it in your page along with video.js.
+In this case, you should use the "core" build of Video.js, without a bundled VHS:

 ```html
 <video-js id=vid1 width=600 height=300 class="vjs-default-skin" controls>